emtreila/js-heroes-node/tasks/task-1-http-basics.md

 - Handle request payloads (JSON bodies)
 - Set appropriate response headers

+## Why This Matters

+Understanding HTTP basics is fundamental to building APIs:

+- **HTTP verbs** define what action you want to perform (GET = read, POST = create)
+- **Status codes** communicate the result to clients (200 = success, 404 = not found)
+- **Request/response cycle** is the foundation of all web APIs

+These concepts apply to every API you'll ever build, regardless of the framework or language.

 ## Overview

 In this task, you'll create basic endpoints that demonstrate HTTP fundamentals.
 You'll learn how Express handles different HTTP methods and how to properly respond to requests.

+**Note**: We'll use hardcoded data (provided in the starter branch) for now.
+This temporary data will be replaced with a database in later tasks.

+## Starter Branch

+This task starts with:

+- Basic Express app setup in `src/server.ts`
+- `docker-compose.yml` and `Dockerfile` (the app runs in Docker)
+- `src/data/mockData.ts` with sample comedians and performances data
+- No routes yet - you'll create them in this task

+**To run the application**: Use `docker-compose up` (the app runs in a Docker container)

 ## Instructions